khaled-ansary/ng2-bs3-modal-demo-webpack/README.md

-# Angular2 Bootstrap Modal Component Demo - npm
+# Angular2 Bootstrap Modal Component Demo - webpack
 A demo of [ng2-bs3-modal](https://github.com/dougludlow/ng2-bs3-modal), showing how to use the component with webpack.

 ## Building this project